 Above: The floral array.
 Drawing courtesy USDA-NRCS PLANTS Database / USDA NRCS.
 Wetland flora: Field office illustrated guide to plant species.

 Below: Flower heads have 5 to 7 individual florets in each head.
+The styles are greatly exserted from the corollas which have wide spreading lip lobes.
 3rd photo - The leafy and the sparsely hairy ridged stem.

 Below: The difference between basal leaves - top, 24 inches by 1/2 inches and mid stem leaves - bottom - 6 inches by 1/18 inch.
 Upper leaves are even shorter and narrower.